 Children are expected to bring a lunch from home suited to their eating/nutrition needs.
 A healthy first lunch and a healthy second lunch is encouraged.
-Advice will be given regarding Hot Lunch Day in Terms 2 and 3.
-Children may bring a lunch which will be heated in the school pie warmer.
-Please make sure it is not frozen and also clearly named.
+Advice will be given regarding Lunch Orders.

 Newsletter

 A newsletter is sent home fortnightly via the SIMON App and is available on the school website each fortnight on a Wednesday.
 A hard copy will also be sent home.